What is Deployment?

 When your testing team has ensured that it's all working in your staging environment it's finally time to deploy the code to live.

-But before you make the final deploy, it's important to make a final review of the differences between your current live environment and the development environment you're pushing.
+But before you make the final deployment, it's important to make a final review of the differences between your current live environment and the development environment you're pushing.

 This step can definitely feel like overkill and often it might seem redundant as no errors were found.
 So why do we still recommend this step?